 Anchoring your kayak to the riverbed or lakebed can prevent you from floating around too much.
 If you’re not able to hold still, you won’t be able to cast a line that stays long enough for a fish to bite.
 Constantly movement from a swaying kayak can also cause the fish to swim away because they’re afraid.

 There are plenty of kayak fly fishing anchors to try out.
-One of the best ones on the market is the Amazon Extreme Max 3006.6548 BoatTector Complete Grapnel Anchor Kit.
-This lightweight anchor only weighs 3.5 pounds, so you’ll be able to carry it without a problem.
-It has a 25-foot long rope that allows you to fly fish in deep water as well.
+The Extreme Max anchor kit is one of the better ones on the market.
+This lightweight anchor only weighs 1.5 pounds, so you can carry it easily.
+It has a 15-foot-long rope.

 Don’t Allow Too Much Slack